joeromero/docs/maps_api.md

 }
 ```

-If you use JSONP, 200 HTTP code is always returned so the JavaScript client can receive the error from the JSON object.
+If you use JSONP, the 200 HTTP code is always returned so the JavaScript client can receive errors from the JSON object.

 ## CORS support